Seasickness on a Cruise: 7 Tips to Avoid It

 green apple seasicknes s on a cruise

 Peppermint is also known to have the same effects against seasickness.
-Some cruise line sundry shops sell peppermint oil.
+If you’re lucky, you might find some cruise line sundry shops selling peppermint oil.

 Final Thoughts